In Spite of War by Angela Morgan – Complete Poem Explanation | Summary & Analysis

 12. When pansies lift their eyes to mine.

-👉 She feels emotionally connected with the pansy flowers looking towards her.
+👉 She feels emotionally connected with the pansy flowers as they seem to look towards her.

 🔹 Stanza -4: